-Numbers in italics are estimates
+\Numbers in italics are estimates

 - Office Supplies were reduced to \$0.
-Supplies will be purchased out of FCC Administration starting in 2017. - There are no other significant budget changes in Fitness/Wellness Programs
+Supplies will be purchased out of FCC Administration starting in 2017. - There are no capital expenses in the 2017 Budget.

 - Provide a clean, safe and customer-oriented fitness/wellness facility. - Provide health and wellness educational opportunities for the community. - Monitor and replace (when needed) fitness equipment to ensure the best customer experience and safety.
 Obtain additional equipment in order to meet with fitness trends and satisfy the desires of our patrons. - Continue to expand fitness class participation averages.